 Office Design and Culture

-For office design the old style cubed and soloed office designs are replaced by an open concept for desk sharing, pods for teams to work, meeting rooms with AV enabled boards, phones etc. that enable people and teams to communicate no matter their locations.
+For office design the old style cubed and siloed office designs are replaced by an open concept for desk sharing, pods for teams to work, meeting rooms with AV enabled boards, phones etc. that enable people and teams to communicate no matter their locations.
 An office design company can assist with this area of concern but use caution as open areas can become unusable due to noise and crowding.

 That’s a handful of technologies and quite the undertaking to prioritize, design, deploy and operate!
 I prefer to model the technology adoption using a maturity model of sorts which introduces technology and change incrementally and is as follows: